Test Id : AAQP

 2. Include family history, clinical condition (asymptomatic or acute episode), diet, and drug therapy information.

-Patient Preparation: Fasting (overnight preferred, 4 hours minimum).
-Infants should be drawn just before next feeding (2-3 hours without total parenteral nutrition, if possible).
+Patient Preparation: Patient should fast a minimum of 4 hours; infants should have specimen collected before next feeding (2-3 hours without total parenteral nutrition if possible).

 Submission Container/Tube: Plastic vial